dixeed/angularjs-seed-webpack/README.md

 ## Explanation
 This section will contain some explanations about the different elements used in the build process and the reasons behind these choices.

+### ES2015+ support
+This project is using [BabelJS](https://babeljs.io/) to enable the use of next generation JS without waiting on browsers support.
+We are using the [`latest`](http://babeljs.io/docs/plugins/preset-latest/) preset which regroups ES2015, ES2016 and ES2017 enhancements so far.

 ### SASS
 You can find a brief introduction to SASS on the official [website](http://sass-lang.com/guide) in case you need a reminder of the features it offers.